proshkin/SkedaiSatRunner/README.md

 # Introduction

-This is an integration test of ORTools in a Modern [CMake](https://cmake.org/) C++ Project using the [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module.
+This is a Modified Google Or-Tools SatRunner

+C++ Project using the [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module.